-FLOATING TURBIDITY BARRIERS consist of a top flotation boom, an impervious fabric curtain extending downward under water, and a heavy galvanized steel chain sealed into a hem along the entire bottom of the curtain to provide ballast to keep the curtain vertical in the water.
+FLOATING TURBIDITY BARRIERS, also called silt containment curtain consist of a top flotation boom, an impervious fabric curtain extending downward under water, and a heavy galvanized steel chain sealed into a hem along the entire bottom of the curtain to provide ballast to keep the curtain vertical in the water.
 End hems are sealed around a rope and grommeted to allow attachment to each other with rope or bolt/nuts/washers.
 Color is Tough Guy Yellow.

 Type 1.DOT is the most frequently specified barrier in the TOUGH GUY® line.
 It is recommended for construction sites located in protected areas that are exposed only to light winds and to current velocities of less than one foot per second.
 This type of site may include ponds, shallow lakes, small streams and marshes.

 Anchorage consisting of stakes or concrete blocks may be required to maintain the barrier in its required position.
 Barrier sections are connected by rope lacing or nylon ties which must be furnished by others.

 Type 2.DOT is the work horse of the TOUGH GUY® line.
 It has a top load cable and special stress plates for reinforcing the corners and is designed to handle more severe conditions.
 It is recommended for lakes, streams, intercoastal and tidal areas where current velocities up to five feet per second are expected.